ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

 ## Valkey Service

-You have declared the pod that will execute the containers running the Valkey server and its Prometheus statistics exporter.
-Now you need to define the `Service` resource that will give access to them:
+You have declared the pod executing the containers running the Valkey server and its Prometheus statistics exporter.
+Now you need to define the `Service` resource that enables access to them:

 1. Generate a new file named `cache-valkey.service.yaml`, also under the `resources` subfolder: